threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

-# Beans Coastline Dossier — “Origin & Material Substrate”
+# Beans Dossier — “Origin & Material Substrate”

+*A reference document on the green (unroasted) coffee bean: what it is, where it comes from, how it is processed, what can be measured about it, and what chemical compounds it contains.*

 **Dossier ID:** BEANS-COAST-001
 **Version:** 0.3.0 (release candidate — post-Council review)